charleshartman/RB120/assessment_prep/oop.md

 ### Method Lookup Path

 Ruby has a distinct lookup path that it follows each time a method is called.
-Understanding this lookup path is essential to knowing where an object's call to an instance method will look for said method, and in what order in terms of class inheritance Ruby will look for the method.
+Understanding this lookup path is essential to knowing where an object's call to an instance method will initially look for the method, and in what order in terms of class inheritance Ruby will continue to look for the method should it not find it in the object's initial class.
 Ruby stops looking after it locates the first matching method in the path.
 You may see the method lookup path for a particular object by calling the `Module#ancestors` method on the object's class.
 When more than one module is "mixed in" to a class, the last module included is the first module in the method lookup path.

 Example: